eshazen/z80system/README.md

   * UART (FTDI)
   * Keyboard and video
-* Easy interface for backup / file transfer (Ethernet, UART, other)
+* Easy interface for backup / file transfer (Ethernet, UART, other) (Ethernet ENC28J60, see below)
 * Some way to boot without an EPROM programmer (AVR would be OK)
 * IDE Hard drive (not sure why I'm obsessed with this!)
 * VGA-class video, eventually with pixel graphics
-* Possible ICom floppy interface
+* Possible ICom floppy interface (8255)

 Not so interested in building all the peripherals (SIO, DMA, CTC) and MMU so a Z180 seems like a nice option.
 Looking at the SC131 SBC as a starter, though it has no expansion.

+Thoughts on Arduino as boot source:
+<br>Z180@8MHz requires nWAIT asserted 77ns after nM1 (too short for Arduino).
+<br>Using a 74xx165 in a classic way give up to 7 or 8 wait states,
+or an additional 875-1000ns.
+This could work for the Arduino, but seems like nasty bricolage.

 If I didn't want to build it I would just buy a Z80-MBC2 kit :)